ribbiks/doom_lua/README.md

 * Selects monsters that are stuck on each other (overlapping bounding box and same difficulty)

+### shuffle_tags.lua

+* Randomly shuffle the tag values of selected linedefs/sectors.
+* What could this possibly be useful for??

 ### spline.lua

 * Interpolates a cubic spline through selected vertices.